Alison Mitchell: BBC Radio

-Mitchell joined the BBC Asian Network as staff in 2002, mainly covering international cricket, and did her first broadcast for Radio Five Live in 2003.
+Mitchell joined the BBC Asian Network as staff in 2002, mainly covering international cricket, and did her first broadcast for Radio 5 Live in 2003.

 She has covered England Winter cricket tours to Australia, India, Pakistan, Sri Lanka, New Zealand and South Africa; World Cups in Australia, India and the West Indies; World Twenty20s in Bangladesh 2014, Sri Lanka 2012, West Indies 2010, England 2009 and South Africa 2007, the ICC Champions Trophy, four Women's Cricket World Cups, the 2012 London Olympics, 2008 Beijing Olympics, 2014 Commonwealth Games in Glasgow, 2006 Commonwealth Games in Melbourne, the Wimbledon, the French Open, Australian Open, four World Gymnastics Championships and two World Snooker Championships.

 She commentated on Ireland's historic victory over Pakistan at the 2007 Cricket World Cup, and was the last person to interview Pakistan coach Bob Woolmer before his sudden death in the Pegasus Hotel in Jamaica.
 She reported on his death for all BBC Networks, and was the only BBC reporter in Kingston when police announced a murder investigation.

 She made her full England commentary debut at the 2007 World Twenty20 in South Africa with Jonathan Agnew for Test Match Special (she seemed to get on well with summariser Ian Chappell when she mentioned that her mother is Australian).
 She then flew on to Sri Lanka to commentate on her first ODI series there.

-She commentated for both BBC and ABC radio during the England men's ODI tour of Australia in January 2014, working with Jim Maxwell and Kerry O'Keefe.
+She commentated for both BBC and ABC radio during the England men's ODI tour of Australia in January 2014, working with Jim Maxwell and Kerry O'Keeffe.
 She also commentated for the ABC at the 2009 Women's Cricket World Cup Final in Sydney, which was won by England.

-She was Radio Five Live's England reporter during the Cricket World Cup 2011, commentating on a number of World Cup matches for Test Match Special and following India through from the quarter finals to their eventual triumph in Mumbai.
+She was BBC Radio 5 Live's England reporter during the 2011 Cricket World Cup, commentating on a number of World Cup matches for Test Match Special and following India through from the quarter-finals to their eventual triumph in Mumbai.

 She has presented a number of 'specials' for BBC Radio 5 Live, including Black Armband: The Full Story.

 Mitchell was a boundary commentator at the momentous Oval Test when England regained the Ashes in 2005.